Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Appendix. Invariant manifolds in the invariant and trichotomy case

 \begin{rmk} \begin{enumerate}[(a)] \item If $ \sup_{m}\lambda_{s_1}(m) < 1, \sup_{m}\lambda_{u_1}(m) < 1 $ in item \eqref{it:inv}, then we take $ \varepsilon_{s}(\cdot), \varepsilon_{u}(\cdot) \equiv 1 $; this means e.g. if in item \eqref{it:inv}, $ \{z_{k} = (\widehat{m}_{k}, x^{c_0}_{k}, x^{s_1}_{k}, x^{u_1}_{k})\}_{k \in \mathbb{Z}} \subset X^{c_0}_{\widehat{\Sigma}}(\varepsilon_0) \oplus X^{s_1}_{\widehat{\Sigma}} (\varepsilon_0) \oplus X^{u_1}_{\widehat{\Sigma}} (\varepsilon_0) $ satisfies $ z_{k} \in H(z_{k-1}) $ with $ \widehat{m}_{k} \in \widehat{U}_{\widehat{u}(\widehat{m}_{k-1})} (\varepsilon) $ and $ \widehat{m}_{k} \in \widehat{U}_{\widehat{u}^{-1}(\widehat{m}_{k-1})} (\varepsilon) $ for all $ k \in \mathbb{Z} $, then $ \{z_{k}\}_{k \in \mathbb{Z}} \subset \Sigma^{c} $.

-Particularly, we see that the \emph{strong-stable lamination} (resp. \emph{strong-unstable lamination}) of $ \Sigma $ for $ H $, whose leaves are (uniformly) Lipschitz immersed submanifolds of $ X $ locally modeled on $ X^{s_1}_{m} $ (resp. $ X^{u_1}_{m} $) ($ m \in \Sigma $), belongs to $ W^{cs}_{loc}(\Sigma) $ (resp. $ W^{cu}_{loc}(\Sigma) $); but note that, in general, the strong-stable lamination is not open in $ W^{cs}_{loc}(\Sigma) $.
-See \cite{HPS77} or \cite[Section 7.2]{Che18a} for a discussion of the existence and regularity of strong-(un)stable laminations.
+In particular, we see that the \emph{strong-stable lamination} (resp. \emph{strong-unstable lamination}) of $ \Sigma $ for $ H $, whose leaves are (uniformly) Lipschitz immersed submanifolds of $ X $ locally modeled on $ X^{s_1}_{m} $ (resp. $ X^{u_1}_{m} $) ($ m \in \Sigma $), belongs to $ W^{cs}_{loc}(\Sigma) $ (resp. $ W^{cu}_{loc}(\Sigma) $).
+However, it should be noted that, in general, the strong-stable lamination is not open in $ W^{cs}_{loc}(\Sigma) $.
+For a detailed discussion of the existence and regularity of strong-(un)stable laminations, we refer to \cite{HPS77} or \cite[Section 7.2]{Che18a}.